Vitor Dias

-Vitor Feitoza Almeida Dias (born 30 April 1998) is a Brazilian professional footballer who plays for HFX Wanderers in the Canadian Premier League.
+Vitor Feitoza Almeida Dias (born 30 April 1998) is a Brazilian professional footballer who is currently a free agent.

 Early life

 Dias played youth football in the São Paulo youth system, before later joining Boavista-RJ.

 College career

 After beginning university in Brazil at Estácio de Sá University, in 2019, Dias began attending Marshall University for his sophomore year in the United States, where he played for the men's soccer team.
 After suffering an injury in preseason, he made his collegiate debut on 6 September 2019 against the Butler Bulldogs.
 On 27 September 2019, he scored his first collegiate goal in a victory over the Old Dominion Monarchs.

 In his second season, he earned his first weekly honor, being named the Conference USA Offensive Player of the Week in February, following a two-goal and two-assist performance against the West Virginia Mountaineers.
 On 6 March, he had another two-goal performance in a 2–0 victory over the South Carolina Gamecocks.
 At the end of the season, he earned several Conference USA honors - All-First Team, Co-Midfielder of the Year, Offensive MVP, Player of the Year, and the Co-Male Athlete of the Year.
 He was also named to the All-Southeast Region First Team, a First-Team All-American, a MAC Hermann Trophy semi-finalist, and named to the NCAA All-Tournament Team, as Marshall won the national title.

 Ahead of his senior season in 2021, he was named to the MAC Hermann Trophy Preseason watch list.
 In the first week of the season, he was named the Conference USA Offensive Player of the Week.
 He was named a finalist for the Senior CLASS Award.
 At the end of the season, he was named the Conference USA Co-Midfielder of the Year and selected to the All-First Team, named to the All-Southeast Region First Team, a Senior CLASS Second Team All-American and a Third-Team All-American.
 After the season, he was invited to participate in the MLS College Showcase.